aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 * note 2: some black artifacts are left by the algorithm on the edges of the picture. keep the picture as is, then add the stars back, then crop the edges

 * **UNDO / REDO**: do what they say :-)
-* **CLEAN RADIUS (px)**: play with this if you see that some trails are still not completely cleaned.
-In the final image I used a 30px cleaning brush.
 * **SOFTNESS / BLEND %**: increases§decreases the blending effect.
 The higher the SOFTNESSslider , the longer the transition on the edges.
 With a RADIUS of 20 and a SOFTNESS of 50%,  10 central pixels are fully replaced, and 2x5 pixels on teh edges are progressively blended.
 * **SAVE trailless image**: when you're happy with the final result.
 The image is saved with the same name postfixed with "**_TrailLess**"
 ---